-- "Experts": Do they really exist? - There are many people with varying levels of experience in specific areas - There are few (if any) who know enough about everything - Make friends with people who have knowledge in: - § Mainframe disciplines - § Linux - § Network - Learn as much as possible about all of these - § Or at least learn how to contact them when you need to!
+- "Experts" Do they really exist? - There are many people with varying levels of experience in specific areas - There are few (if any) who know enough about everything - Make friends with people who have knowledge in: - § Mainframe disciplines - § Linux - § Network - Learn as much as possible about all of these areas - § Or at least learn how to contact the right person when you need to!
+SHARE 107 - Session 9212 - This information is for sharing only and not an endorsement by Nationwide Insurance